SUP3RMASS1VE/Kokoro-TTS-Local-v1.0/README.md

 🇬🇧 🚹 Fable
 🇬🇧 🚹 Lewis
 🇬🇧 🚹 Daniel
-Each voice has a unique style and accent, providing a wide range of options for your speech generation.
+Each voice offers a distinct style and accent, providing you with plenty of options for your speech generation needs.

 Code Explanation
-Model Loading: The model is loaded onto either GPU or CPU depending on your system’s capabilities.
-It uses the Kokoro TTS system for deep learning-based speech synthesis.
+Model Loading: The TTS model is loaded onto your system’s GPU or CPU, depending on available resources.
+It uses the Kokoro TTS system for advanced speech synthesis.
-Pipeline Setup: Different languages and models are handled by separate pipelines, allowing flexibility in voice and language selection.
+Pipeline Setup: Separate pipelines handle different languages and models, offering flexibility in voice and language choices.
-Text Preprocessing: The input text is split into manageable chunks to fit the character limit.
+Text Preprocessing: Input text is processed in manageable chunks to fit within the character limits of the TTS system.
-Audio Generation: After processing the text, the TTS system generates speech, which is saved as an audio file.
+Audio Generation: Once the text is processed, speech is generated and saved as an audio file.
-Web Interface: Gradio is used to create an interactive UI where users can enter text, select voices, adjust speech speed, and listen to the generated audio.
+Web Interface: The Gradio interface allows users to interact with the system by entering text, selecting voices, adjusting speed, and hearing the generated speech.
 Troubleshooting
-If you experience any issues with GPU processing, the application will automatically fall back to CPU processing.

-GPU not detected: Ensure you have the correct CUDA drivers installed and your GPU is supported by PyTorch.
+GPU Not Detected: Ensure that the correct CUDA drivers are installed and your GPU is compatible with PyTorch.
-Errors during speech generation: This might occur if the text is too long or contains special characters.
-Try reducing the length or simplifying the text.
+Errors During Speech Generation: If this occurs, it might be due to overly long text or special characters.
+Try simplifying the input or shortening the text.